pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 - package **authors**
 - package **maintainers**

-When you add authors and maintainers you need to use a format that will look like a Python list with a dictionary within it type of format:
+When you add authors and maintainers you need to use a format that will look like a Python list with a dictionary within it:

 `authors = [{ name = "Firstname lastname", email = "email@pyopensci.org" }]`